Below is a list of reasons that retirement community living beats living alone in a home every time.

 Retirement communities offer a wealth of opportunities for residents to make a difference, through service projects like gardening to make the community more beautiful, reading to those whose eyesight no longer allows them to, leading support groups, and going out together to make a difference in the Reedley community.

 I thought, what do I have to give?
 I realized that I can share my music.
 I have been playing the piano in the lobby for awhile now and I can’t begin to tell you how blessed I feel.
 There are so many opportunities here for those of us who enjoy volunteering.
-It’s the best place to live as a retiree.”
+Sierra View Homes Retirement Community in Reedley, CA is the best place to live as a retiree.”